rust-onig/rust-onig/README.md

 ## Rust-Onig is Open Source

 The contents of this repository are distributed under the MIT license.
 See [LICENSE](LICENSE.md) for more details.
+If you'd like to contribute take a look at our open [easy issues][easy_issues].

  [Onig_wiki]: https://en.wikipedia.org/wiki/Oniguruma
  [onig_crate_doc]: https://docs.rs/onig/3.0.0/onig/